 Geronimo Stilton Valentine’s Day Disaster by Geronimo Stilton (2006)

 My son and I always loved reading these books together.
 They were the perfect mix of humor and adventure.
 For a new chapter book reader, you can’t beat that.
-Also, there are still plenty of illustrations in this series, so kids get plenty of visuals and the pages gun quicker.
+Also, there are still plenty of illustrations in this series, so kids get plenty of visuals and the pages seem to go a little quicker.
 In this book, Geromino wakes up on February 14 and is surprised to find no valentines in his mailbox!
 What could be the cause of this Valentine disaster.

 My Weird School Special: Oh Valentine!
 We’ve Lost our Minds by Dan Gutman (2014)